 B: Charge that is fixed to a solid surface and cannot move

-Tank Truck Grounding
+Tank Truck Grounding (Earthing)

 Loading procedure during transfers involves the driver connecting the truck to the Earth (grounding) before any other operations.
-The truck grounding system should have circuits that prevent transfer of the fuel if the ground connection has not been made.
+The truck grounding system should have circuits that prevent the transfer of the fuel if the ground connection has not been made.
 Typically, the loading rack has a grounding system that connects to the truck.

 The tracks that railcars run on have their own grounding system.
 The wheel assemblies have metal-to-metal contacts so they are always grounded.
 But many railcars have wheel bearings that are not conductive, which makes the rest of the carriage assembly isolated electrically.
 Similar to truck, when railcars are loaded or unloaded, operators will use railcar grounding systems to discharge static electricity,